benchmark-urbanism/cityseer-api/docs/src/pages/guide.md

 The above recipe should be enough to get you started, but there are innumerable other strategies that may also work for any variety of scenarios.

-## Relation to other packages

-### _OSMnx_

-[`OSMnx`](https://osmnx.readthedocs.io/) centres on connecting the [Open Street Map](https://www.openstreetmap.org) (`OSM`) API to [`networkX`](https://networkx.github.io/) graphs, on which it builds for network analysis and from which it connects to a broader `Python` ecosystem of packages.

-In the first instance, `cityseer` is not about `networkX`, nor is it about `OSM`.
+## _OSM_ and _NetworkX_

-`cityseer` is not designed for direct ingestion of `OSM` data sources but is instead intended to be data-source agnostic.
-That said, `OSM` queries can be piped to `cityseer`, else `OSMnx` and `cityseer` can be used together, an example of which is provided in the code snippet which follows below.
+`cityseer` is intended to be data-source agnostic, and is predominately used in concert with `Postgres/PostGIS` databases or with `OSM` data. `OSM` queries can be used to populate `cityseer` graphs directly, else [`OSMnx`](https://osmnx.readthedocs.io/) can be used to gather `OSM` data which can then be converted into `cityseer` graphs, an example of which is provided in the code snippet beneath.

-`cityseer` uses `networkX` primarily as an in-out and graph preparation tool for ease of use, not as its representation for algorithmic analysis.
+`cityseer` uses `networkX` primarily as an in-out and graph preparation tool for end-user ease of use, not as a representation for algorithmic analysis.
 It avoids `networkX` for algorithmic analysis for two reasons.
-First, the algorithms employed in `cityseer` are intended for localised (windowed) graph analysis within an urban analysis context: they use explicit distance thresholds; engage unique variants of centrality measures; handle cases such as simplest-path heuristics and segmentised forms of analysis; and extend these algorithms to handle the derivation of land-use accessibilities, mixed-uses, and statistical aggregations using similarly windowed and network-distance-weighted methods.
-Second, `networkX` scales poorly to larger graphs.
+First, the algorithms employed in `cityseer` are intended for localised (windowed) graph analysis specifically within an urban analysis context: they use explicit distance thresholds; engage unique variants of centrality measures; handle cases such as simplest-path heuristics and segmentised forms of analysis; and extend these algorithms to handle the derivation of land-use accessibilities, mixed-uses, and statistical aggregations using similarly windowed and network-distance-weighted methods.
+Second, `networkX` scales very poorly to larger graphs, and can become unusable for large cities or big distance thresholds.

 The following points may be helpful when using `OSMnx` and `cityseer` together:

 - Whereas some basic `OSM` ingestion and conversion functions are included in the `cityseer` [`tools.mock`](/tools/mock/) module, these are primarily intended for internal code development.
 If used directly, these assume that the end-user will have some direct knowledge of how these APIs work and how to manipulate the recipes and conversion functions for specific situations. i.e. unless you want to roll-your-own OSM queries, it is best to stick with `OSMnx` for purposes of ingesting `OSM` networks.
 - `OSMnx` prepared graphs can be converted to `cityseer` compatible graphs by using the [`tools.graphs.nx_from_osm_nx`](/tools/graphs/#nx-from-osmnx) method.
 In doing so, keep the following in mind:
   - `OSMnx` uses `networkX` `multiDiGraph` graph structures that use directional edges.
 As such, it can be used for understanding vehicular routing, i.e. where one-way routes can have a major impact on the available shortest-routes. `cityseer` is only concerned with pedestrian networks and therefore uses `networkX` `MultiGraphs` on the premise that pedestrian networks are not ordinarily directional.
-When using the [`tools.graphs.nx_from_osm_nx`](/tools/graphs/#nx-from-osmnx) method, be cognisant that all directional information will be discarded.
+When using the [`tools.graphs.nx_from_osm_nx`](/tools/graphs/#nx-from-osm-nx) method, be cognisant that all directional information will be discarded.
   - `cityseer` graph simplification and consolidation workflows will give subtly different results to those employed in `OSMnx`.
 If you're using `OSMnx` to ingest networks from `OSM` but wish to simplify and consolidate the network as part of a `cityseer` workflow, set the `OSMnx` `simplify` argument to `False` so that the network is not automatically simplified.
 - `cityseer` uses internal validation workflows to check that the geometries associated with an edge remain connected to the coordinates of the nodes on either side.
 If performing graph manipulation outside of `cityseer` before conversion, the conversion function may complain of disconnected geometries.
 In these cases, you may need to relax the tolerance parameter used for error checking upon conversion to a `cityseer` `MultiGraph`, in which case geometries disconnected from their end-nodes (within the tolerance parameter) will be "snapped" to meet their endpoints as part of the conversion process.
 - For graph cleaning and simplification: `cityseer` is oriented less towards automation and ease-of-use and more towards explicit and intentional use of potentially varied processing steps.
-This entails a tradeoff, whereas some recipes are provided as a starting point (see [`Graph Cleaning`](/guide/#graph-cleaning)), you may find yourself needing to do more up-front experimentation and fine-tuning, but with more flexibility in how these methods are applied for a given network topology: e.g. steps can be included or omitted, used in different sequences, or repeated.
+This entails a tradeoff, whereas some recipes are provided as a starting point (see [`Graph Cleaning`](/guide/#graph-cleaning)), you may find yourself needing to do more up-front experimentation and fine-tuning, but with more flexibility in how these methods are applied for a given network topology: e.g. steps can be included or omitted, used in different sequences, or iteratively repeated.
 Some of these methods, particularly [`tools.graphs.nx_consolidate_nodes`](/tools/graphs/#nx-consolidate-nodes), may have severable tunable parameters which can have markedly different outcomes.
 This philosophy is by design, and if you want a simplified method that you can easily repeat, you'll need to configure and wrap your preferred sequence of steps in a utility function.

 ```py
 from cityseer import tools